How Do Social Networks Influence Consumer Behaviour?

 “The paradox of social diffusion is that we all conform in one way or another, but this does not mean we all behave in the same way.”
 Bentley, Earls & O’Brien – I’ll Have What She’s Having.

-So if our interaction with other people through our social networks is the key to understanding mass behaviour, why does much of our marketing activity continue to focus on understanding what individuals think and do?
+So if our interaction with other people through our social networks is the key to understanding mass behaviour.
+Why does much of our marketing activity continue to focus on understanding what individuals think and do?
 The authors point out that predictive cascade models of how forest fires spread do not concern themselves with the characteristics of an individual tree and what it is made of.
 Instead they treat each tree as flammable material in a grid system.
 What matters is how close trees are to other trees and how they interact with each other.

 Indeed, social scientists have noticed that many behaviours and lifestyle characteristics appear to cluster in social networks.
 A study by David Shoham, PhD, investigated why obesity and related behaviours cluster.
-The research among US school children found that it could only partly be explained by friend selection.
+The research among US school children found that it could only partly be from friend selection.
 They discovered a significant and powerful relationship between obesity and a child’s circle of friends.

-- As herd theory suggests we are more likely to be influenced by the actions of others in our network.
-Thus to understand the spread of ideas and innovation we need to pay more attention to the characteristics of our social networks.
+As herd theory suggests we are more likely to be influenced by the actions of others in our network.
+To understand the spread of ideas and innovation we need to pay more attention to the characteristics of our social networks.
 We are likely to learn more by understanding the scale and structure of networks than studying with the views of individuals.
 This is about exploring how much social networks cluster, how big and how far they reach, and how they change over time.